 An outline of the plan or programme's "relationship with other relevant plans and programmes."
-Annex 1(a) and

-"The environmental protection objectives, established at international, Community or Member State level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation" Annex I (e)
+Annex 1(a) and "The environmental protection objectives, established at international, Community or Member State level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation" Annex I (e)

-The Common Strategic Part 1 for Common Strategic Part 1 includes policies equating to a range of social, environmental and economic aspirations.
-The relationship between various policies, plans, programmes and sustainability objectives may influence the Common Strategic Part 1 for Common Strategic Part 1 and this SA.
-The relationships are analysed to:

-- identify any external social, environmental or economic objectives that should be reflected in the SA process; - identify external factors that may have influenced the preparation of the document; and - determine whether the policies in other plans and programmes might lead to cumulative or synergistic effects when combined with policies.
+The Local Plans include policies equating to a range of social, environmental and economic aspirations.
+The relationship between various policies, plans, programmes and sustainability objectives may influence the Local Plans and this SA.
+The relationships are analysed to identify any external social, environmental or economic objectives that should be reflected in the SA process; any external factors that may have influenced the preparation of the document; and to determine whether the policies in other plans and programmes might lead to cumulative or synergistic effects when combined with policies.